cakephp/docs/en/intro/conventions.rst

 File and Class Name Conventions
 ===============================

-In general, filenames match the class names, which are CamelCased.
-So if you have a class **MyNiftyClass**, then in CakePHP, the file should be named **MyNiftyClass.php**.
-Below are examples of how to name the file for each of the different types of classes you would typically use in a CakePHP application:
+In general, filenames match the class names, and follow the PSR-0 or PSR-4 standards for autoloading.
+The following are some examples of class names and their filenames:

 -  The Controller class **KissesAndHugsController** would be found in a file named **KissesAndHugsController.php**